The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Getting ready to buy your first home can be exciting as well as daunting — especially in a competitive market like the one in Missouri, where prices have been trending upward as of late.
-The average home price in The Show Me State came to more than $234,900 in January 2021, an increase of over 23 percent from a year earlier, according to the Missouri Realtors association.
+The Missouri Realtors Association reports that the median home price in The Show Me State was $232,000 in November 2022, an 4.9 percent increase compared to a year earlier.

 To help provide affordable homebuying opportunities to residents in the state, the Missouri Housing Development Commission has special programs for first-time or repeat homebuyers, military veterans and those purchasing homes in designated target areas.
 Through the agency, you could be eligible for a low- or no-down-payment mortgage with a lower interest rate and down payment assistance.